aldettinger/camel-quarkus-workshop/README.md

 ```

 Note that during the workshop, you'll have to replace `${CQ_WORKSHOP_DIRECTORY}` by the folder you have chosen.
-For instance, one can list the folder present in the workshop folder as below:
+For instance, one can list all the sub-directories from the workshop folder as below:

 ```
 ls "${CQ_WORKSHOP_DIRECTORY}/camel-quarkus-workshop"